SATRD/poi_fusion_engine2/README.md

 	b) Several lines below there is another configuration file, called FusionRules_Valencia.xml under the 'conf' directory.

 5) Open the fusion file.
 This file describes how the fusion will be performed.
-	a) Each 'fusion_rule' element corresponds to a category.
-It includes: a.1) General settings
+- Each 'fusion_rule' element corresponds to a category.
+It includes:
+** General settings
-			a.1.1) location: indicates the location (by priority) to be considered when locating the merging POI a.1.2) name: indicates the name (by priority) to be considered when naming the merging POI a.1.3) description: indicates the description (by priority) to be considered when describing the merging POI a.1.4) image: indicates whether this POI will include images to be search in different sources (element 'source') a.2) Specific settings
+* location: indicates the location (by priority) to be considered when locating the merging POI
+* name: indicates the name (by priority) to be considered when naming the merging POI
+* description: indicates the description (by priority) to be considered when describing the merging POI
+* image: indicates whether this POI will include images to be search in different sources (element 'source') **Specific settings
-			a.2.1) max_distance: represents the maximum distance to consider that two nearby POIs can represent the same POI a.2.2) similarity_percentage: similarity threshold in the name strings to consider that two nearby POIs can represent the same POI
+* max_distance: represents the maximum distance to consider that two nearby POIs can represent the same POI
+* similarity_percentage: similarity threshold in the name strings to consider that two nearby POIs can represent the same POI

-	b) The element <source> represents data sources.
+- The element <source> represents data sources.
 Currently there are 3 data sources added by default: DBPedia, OSM and POIProxy.
 For each data source, there is a properties file that maps one category from our POI domain into one or more categories in its corresponding domain.
-You may find under the conf directory three properties files: b.1) dbpedia.properties (here one category maps to one category) b.2) osm.properties (here one category 'shop' maps to many categories in OSM) b.3) poiproxy_local_valencia and poiproxy_local_tenerife.
+You may find under the conf directory three properties files:
+* dbpedia.properties (here one category maps to one category)
+* osm.properties (here one category 'shop' maps to many categories in OSM)
+* poiproxy_local_valencia and poiproxy_local_tenerife.
 As POIProxy provides local data, you need to have one properties file (poiproxy_local_X) per each city. the name of the city is given in the fusion rules file

 Running